-Statoil reports its business in the following reporting segments: Development and Production Norway (DPN), Development and Production International (DP International) which combines the DPI and DPNA business areas, Marketing, Processing and Renewable Energy (MPR), Statoil Fuel & Retail (SFR) (until 19 June 2012, when the segment was sold); and Other.
+Statoil reports its business in the following reporting segments: Development and Production Norway (DPN); Development and Production International (DP International) which combines the DPI and DPNA business areas; Marketing, Processing and Renewable Energy (MPR); and Other.
 The activities relating to the Exploration business area are, for reporting purposes, allocated to and presented in the respective Development and Production segments.
-The Other reporting segment includes activities within TPD, GSB and the Corporate Staffs and Services.
+The Other reporting segment includes activities within TPD, GSB and Corporate staffs and support functions.